OctopusDeploy/blog/blog/2023-11/defining-target-architecture/index.md

 - Spending time writing about things that we marked as high maturity felt low value
 - Fully exploring areas that we'd marked as low maturity took _a lot of time_

-The combination of these two insights led to us removing everything marked as _high maturity_ from the document.
-This let us focus our time and effort on the problems we needed tosolved.
+The combination of these 2 insights led to us removing everything marked as _high maturity_ from the document.
+This let us focus our time and effort on the problems we needed to solve.

 :::hint
 It's worth highlighting the impact of this choice.
 Instead of the target architecture painting a full picture of the architecture underpinning our product, it focused on the problems that needed to be solved.
 This was a good tradeoff.
 By focusing on the problems that needed solving, we could generate a stronger signal and reduce the noise from communicating the detail of capabilities that were already fit for purpose.